NotVyx/COM617/README.md

 ```
 Tofu will prompt you to confirm the actions, if you are happy to continue, type 'yes'.

+### Configuring OpenNMS
+If you wish to make changes to the OpenNMS config, you can utilise the base of our config repo: https://github.com/NotVyx/COM617-Config
+this is automatically pulled by our kubernetes configuration and injects it into the OpenNMS pod.
+If you create your own config, you will need to update the entry in: `./Deployment/kustomize/opennms/hzn-core.configmap.yaml`

 ## Known Issues